AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 Smart crop for video–an optional feature available in Video Profiles– is a tool that uses the power of artificial intelligence in Adobe Sensei to automatically detect and crop the focal point in any adaptive video or progressive video that you have uploaded, regardless of size.
 See [About using smart crop in video profiles](../assets/video-profiles.md).

 ### Experience Manager Forms {#aem-forms-previous-service-packs}

+#### Performance improvements (6.5.7.0) {#performance-improvements-forms}

+[!DNL Experience Manager] 6.5 Service Pack 7 Forms improves the performance for:

+* Validating the field values on the server when you submit an adaptive form.

+* Converting a PDF form to an adaptive form using the [!DNL Automated Forms Conversion service].

+#### Form data model HTTP client configuration to optimize performance (6.5.7.0) {#fdm-http-client-config}

+[!DNL Experience Manager Forms] form data model when integrating with RESTful web services as the data source now includes HTTP client configurations for performance optimization.
+See [Configure data sources](../../help/forms/using/configure-data-sources.md#fdm-http-client-configuration).

+#### Availability of Reset Option for each component in the Layout mode (6.5.7.0) {#reset-option-layout-mode}

+You can now use the reset option for each component in Layout mode of an adaptive form.
+When you define a multicolumn layout for a panel, you can use this feature to reset individual components within the panel.
+See [Use layout mode to resize components](../../help/forms/using/resize-using-layout-mode.md#resize-components).

 #### Prefill an adaptive form at the client (6.5.6.0) {#prefill-merge-data-at-client}